 Work samples

-Welcome To: Abu Dhabi 2019/20
+Welcome To: Abu Dhabi (Managing Editor, Welcome To hotel books)

 Abu Dhabi may not have quite the fame of its neighbour Dubai, but the UAE’s capital can be proud of its fortunes and treasures in equal measure.
 Offering a unique contrast between past and present tradition and modernity.
 Abu Dhabi is a shining beacon of how to prepare a city for the innovations and demands of its future, whilst preserving and strengthening its cultural heart.
 The second largest of the UAE’s cities, Abu Dhabi is brimming with life and vibrancy, as it’s ever changing skyline evolves, shaping the city of today into the metropolis of tomorrow.